Isabella of Aragon, Duchess of Milan: Wedding celebrations

-In December 1488 the Milanese legation headed by the groom's brother Ermes, Marquis of Tortona went to Naples, where on 23 December, the marriage per procura took place.
+In December 1488, the Milanese legation headed by the groom's brother Ermes, Marquis of Tortona went to Naples, where on 23 December, the marriage per procura took place.
 On 26 December, Isabella and her numerous entourage set off to meet her future husband.
 On 18 January 1489 she arrived in Genoa —there she rested before traveling to Tortona, where Gian Galeazzo was waiting for her.
 The meeting of the future spouses took place on 24 January.
 On 1 February, Isabella traveled from Vigevano to Milan, where the next day (2 February) the wedding ceremony was finally held in Milan Cathedral.

-The ambassador Giacomo Trotti describes Isabella on the occasion of the wedding: "the aforementioned new Duchess is a little dark-faced and not very beautiful, but she has a kind and beautiful person".
+The ambassador Giacomo Trotti described Isabella on the occasion of the wedding: "the aforementioned new Duchess is a little dark-faced and not very beautiful, but she has a kind and beautiful person".
 Conversely, "the Duke is beautiful and very good".

 Great celebrations followed the marriage.
 On 13 January 1490, in the Sala Verde of the Castello di Porta Giova, a masque or operetta entitled Il Paradiso, with a libretto by Bernardo Bellincioni was staged on the occasion of the wedding of Isabella with Gian Galeazzo.
 The scenography and costumes for the operetta were designed by Leonardo da Vinci.
 Despite the reports of ambassador Trotti, others praised Isabella for her beauty, like the Ferrarese ambassador who commented: "she was so beautiful and radiant that she seemed like the sun".
 The operetta was written very much with this praise for Isabella in mind.
 Il Paradiso was the representation of the seven planets orbiting round.
 A man portrayed each of the planets and all would speak praise of Isabella.
 Therefore, the operetta depicted Isabella as being at the centre of the universe.
 In addition to the acknowledgment of her physical appearance, Isabella was also noted for having an energetic personality; Gian Galeazzo, on the other hand, was quite a contrast to his wife; he was pale, studious and melancholy.
-The differences of personality would certainly affect the marriage as well as in politics during the 1490s.
+The differences of personality would affect the marriage as well as in politics during the 1490s.